Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 • The Address field should match the physical warehouse address.
 This appears on delivery orders and goods receipts.

 ⚠️Do not create stock moves using the default "My Company" warehouse name.
-Once documents are generated with a warehouse name, changing it later creates inconsistencies across historical records.
+Changing it after documents are generated creates inconsistencies across historical records.

 Step 3: Set Incoming and Outgoing Shipment Steps